pavelkuligin/chart/README.md

 6. You will receive email with download link or you can go to link "Download your Chart plugin for Sketch": https://yadi.sk/i/_M8_QpNlQWTzog
 7. Enjoy Chart, regular updates and personalised support :-)

+Note: If you can't download plugin or you didn't receive email just ping me pavelkuligin1993@yandex.ru or pavel.kuligin@behavox.com and I will help you in a second.

 ## Roadmap